i18next/i18next-http-backend/README.md

     cache: 'default'
   },

-  // define a custom request function
+  // define a custom request function — replaces the built-in fetch/XHR call entirely.
-  // can be used to support XDomainRequest in IE 8 and 9
+  // For lighter-weight overrides (e.g. test-time mocking, or supplying a fetch
+  // ponyfill on legacy runtimes), prefer `alternateFetch` (see below).
   //
   // 'options' will be this entire options object
   // 'url' will be passed the value of 'loadPath'